Zoapp/react-materialcomponents/README.md

 [https://material.io/components/web/](https://material.io/components/web/)
 * Based on MDC Web.
 ZRMC is using it's CSS library.
 [https://github.com/material-components/material-components-web/](https://github.com/material-components/material-components-web/)
 * ZRMC doesn't use MDC's javascript.
-ZRMC rewrite components in a complaint React code.
+ZRMC rewrite components in an ES7 React code.
 But it follows MDC naming, props and usages.
 * ZRMC try to be as much as possible well documented
 * Our main goal is to maintain it regulary.
 ZRMC is actually used in a much bigger project (see Zoapp-front).